Thursday, November 11, 2021

 1. Split the Vanilla Beans: Use the tip of a sharp knife or kitchen shears to create a vertical slit in each vanilla bean to expose the aromatic seeds inside (see pic above for example).
 Try not to cut all the way through to the other side, but if you do on accident, that's okay.
 Opening the vanilla bean helps to speed up the extraction process, so I always do this!
 It also sends some of the vanilla seeds into the alcohol (they'll settle at the bottom) which gives the extract a rustic, handmade quality.

 2. Halve the Beans (Optional): The vanilla beans need to be completely covered in alcohol, so cutting them in half is the easiest way to ensure this.
-If you're using 8-ounce or smaller jars, it's likely that you'll need to cut your beans in half so you can cover them properly.
+If you're using 8-ounce or smaller jars, you'll likely need to cut your beans in half so you can cover them properly.
 However, if you prefer not to cut them (perhaps for aesthetic reasons), you can fold them in half instead.

 3. Add Beans to Jars: Make sure they are glass containers with a lid or top that seals well.
 If you like, you can sterilize the jars/bottles beforehand with boiling water or send them through a full wash + dry cycle in your dishwasher; however, I usually skip this step.
 Add the split beans (cut in half or folded) and you're ready for the next step.